 NATO Secretary General discusses Warsaw Summit with Polish President

 NATO Secretary General Jens Stoltenberg and Polish President Andrzej Duda met today (30 May 2016) in Warsaw to discuss preparations for the Warsaw Summit.
-Speaking at a joint press point with the Polish President, Mr. Stoltenberg said that the Warsaw Summit, which will take place in five weeks from now, “comes at a crucial time, when we face the most serious security challenges in a generation”.
+Speaking at a joint press point with the Polish President, Mr. Stoltenberg said that the Warsaw Summit, which will take place in five weeks from now, “comes at a crucial time, when we face the most serious security challenges in a generation”.<!IoRangePreExecute>

 The NATO Secretary General praised Poland for playing a big role in shaping the response to current security challenges.
 He commended Poland for hosting Multinational Corps Northeast and one of NATO’s new small headquarters.
 Mr. Stoltenberg also thanked Poland for breaking ground on a new site for NATO’s missile defence system, to protect against missile attacks from outside the Euro-Atlantic area.
 Poland is a major contributor to NATO’s exercises, Baltic air-policing, as well as Alliance-led missions in Afghanistan and Kosovo.